The air force says crew on a new helicopter rescued a missing tramper on the chopper's debut mission.

-The NH90 spotted him in a valley late yesterday afternoon and winched him to safety, the Royal New Zealand Air Force (RNZAF) said.
+The NH90 spotted him in a valley late on Friday afternoon and winched him to safety, the Royal New Zealand Air Force said.

 AdvertisementAdvertise with NZME.

 "The aircraft performed well during its first search and rescue mission, and demonstrated it is well-equipped to perform this type of task.
-The crew have also done a great job and performed well under pressure," Mr Yardley said.
+The crew have also done a great job and performed well under pressure," Air Vice-Marshal Yardley said.

-The Air Force said the NH90 and the A109, a light utility helicopter, were on track to be capable of undertaking all tasks the Iroquois currently performed by mid-2015.
+The air force said the NH90s and A109s would be capable of undertaking all tasks the Iroquois performed by mid-2015.